Definition of a Service Animal

 See our Emotional Support Animal Policy for more information.

-The person a Service Animal assists is referred to as a partner.
-The partner and animal together are referred to as a team.
+The person a Service Animal assists is referred to as a handler.
+The handler and animal together are referred to as a team.
 Service Animals are working animals, not pets.
 Service Animals are not required to wear any special collars, vests, or harnesses.
 You may inquire if the animal is required because of a disability and what work or task the animal has been trained to perform.
 You may not ask about the nature or extent of a person’s disability.

-Access rights afforded to users of Service Animals comes with the responsibility of the partner to ensure compliance with all requirements of this Policy, including but not limited to the following control requirements.
-The partner assumes full personal liability for any damage to property or persons caused by their Service Animal, and Plymouth State University shall not be responsible for any harm to a service animal while on campus, including but not limited to injury to the animal caused by pest management or lawn care products.
+Access rights afforded to users of Service Animals comes with the responsibility of the handler to ensure compliance with all requirements of this Policy, including but not limited to the following control requirements.
+The handler assumes full personal liability for any damage to property or persons caused by their Service Animal, and Plymouth State University shall not be responsible for any harm to a service animal while on campus, including but not limited to injury to the animal caused by pest management or lawn care products.

 Types of Service Dogs